New Zealand dismisses Snowden's claim it planned mass domestic spying

 Key rejected the charges as "absolutely wrong", and said a business case put up by the agency, the Government Communications Security Bureau (GCSB), early last year aimed at mass cyber protection, but was turned down by his government.

-"There is not, and never has been, a cable access surveillance program operating in New Zealand," Key said in a statement, as he released several declassified papers to back his position.
+"There is not, and never has been, a cable access surveillance programme operating in New Zealand," Key said in a statement, as he released several declassified papers to back his position.

 "There is not, and never has been, mass surveillance of New Zealanders undertaken by the GCSB."